 Heartworms, commonly known as Dirofilaria Immitis, is a nematode (parasitic roundworm) that spreads from one host to the other through mosquito bites.
 They are small, thread-like filarial worms that cause dirofilariasis.
-While the definitive hosts for heartworms are dogs, they can easily infect other animals like cats, coyotes, foxes, ferrets, wolves, bears or sea lions, and in rare cases, humans.
+While the definitive hosts for heartworms are dogs, they can easily infect other animals like cats, coyotes, foxes, ferrets, wolves, bears, sea lions, and in rare cases, humans.
+This is why you need to be aware of a heartworm medicine like Drontal for cats.
 The 'adult' heartworms go through several life stages before infecting the pulmonary arterial system of the dog and occasionally migrate to the heart.

 The course of infection:

-- In another seven months, the female (30 cm) and the male (23 cm) heartworms reproduce and give birth to microfilariae, that continue to circulate in the dog's bloodstream for up to 2 years.
-The microfilariae require a temperature of below 14°C to survive, otherwise, their life cycle ceases entirely.
+In another seven months, the female (30 cm) and the male (23 cm) heartworms reproduce and give birth to microfilariae, which continue to circulate in the dog's bloodstream for up to 2 years.
+The microfilariae require a temperature of below 14°C to survive; otherwise, their life cycle ceases entirely.

-- From the dog's bloodstream, the microfilariae move on to the next stage of their life cycle once another mosquito bites the dog and becomes the intermediate host.
-The microfilariae transform into second, and then third-stage larvae in the mosquito' gut while waiting to infect another dog.
+From the dog's bloodstream, the microfilariae move on to the next stage of their life cycle once another mosquito bites the dog and becomes the intermediate host.
+The microfilariae transform into second, and then third-stage larvae in the mosquito's gut while waiting to infect another dog.

 Unfortunately, most dogs show no signs of being infected by heartworms during the first 6 months until they mature.
 The microfilariae or the immature larvae go completely undetected by the diagnostic tests.

-In some cases, the fifth stage larvae get lost in the bloodstream and end up in unusual places such as the legs, an artery, eyes, or the brain, resulting in unexpected seizures, blindness or lameness.
-Since dogs live a sedentary lifestyle, with little to no infections, heartworms can easy go unnoticed even after they are 'adults' and the infection is classified as 'asymptomatic'.
+In some cases, the fifth stage larvae get lost in the bloodstream and end up in unusual places such as the legs, an artery, eyes, or the brain, resulting in unexpected seizures, blindness, or lameness.
+Since dogs live a sedentary lifestyle, with little to no infections, heartworms can easily go unnoticed even after they are 'adults' and the infection is classified as 'asymptomatic'.